 Saudi Arabia is now taking a page out of Israel’s security plan and is constructing a similar fence along their border with Iraq.

 It has been said that no fence can stop the determination of illegal immigrants seeking job prospects or drug running and human trafficking opportunities.
 But nobody is more determined than Hamas terrorists willing to die for their cause of killing Jews.
-While nothing is full-proof, the double-layered security barrier stopped the terrorists; it will stop illegal immigration.
+While nothing is foolproof, the double-layered security barrier stopped the terrorists; it will stop illegal immigration.

 More important than the fact that security barriers are the only proven means of stopping infiltrations is that it solves the root of the immigration problem: politics.
 The crisis with illegal immigration is not some natural disaster that is simply immune to common sense solutions.
 It has been encouraged and fostered by our government and political-media-corporate class as well as the Mexican government.
 Illegal immigration is a man-made crisis.
 It can only be solved with a solution that is out of reach of the insidious saboteurs in government.

-Illegal immigration, at its root is not a policy problem; it’s a problem of malfeasance in government.
-The past few administrations have simply refused to enforce existing law, culminating with this president’s wholesale nullification of immigration laws.
+Illegal immigration, at its root, is not a policy problem; it’s a problem of malfeasance in government.
+The past few administrations have simply refused to enforce existing law, culminating with President Obama’s wholesale nullification of immigration laws.
 Sure, in theory we can secure the border with smart fencing, sensors, drones, and border agents alone.
 Proponents of open borders point to the fact that the border patrol has tripled over the past two decades, yet have failed to secure the border.
 But what good are these assets if they are subject to “prosecutorial discretion?”
 What good are border agents if they are punished for doing their job and are transformed into social workers who manage and help illegal immigrants instead of stopping them?

 An impervious, fixed, plain, dumb, ugly fence solves the core problem.
 A dumb fence is not smart enough to be manipulated by those who support illegal immigration.
 It cannot be turned off and regulated.
 It does not discriminate.
 It works.